NetLogo/SimpleR-Extension/README.md

 ## Using

-To run R code you must install R and have the `R` executable on your `PATH`.
+To run R code you must install R version 4.
+You also must specify the location of your `R` executable using the SimpleR Extension > Configure menu in NetLogo after loading the `sr` extension, or have the `R` executable on your `PATH`.
 You can download R from [their site](https://www.r-project.org/).

 To use this extension, you must first include it at the top of your NetLogo model code in an `extensions` declaration.